oracle/terraform-provider-oci/website/docs/r/file_storage_snapshot.html.markdown

 The following attributes are exported:

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
+* `expiration_time` - The time when this snapshot will be deleted.
 * `file_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the file system from which the snapshot was created.
+* `filesystem_snapshot_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the file system snapshot policy that created this snapshot.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the snapshot.
 * `is_clone_source` - Specifies whether the snapshot has been cloned.
 See [Cloning a File System](https://docs.cloud.oracle.com/iaas/Content/File/Tasks/cloningFS.htm).